esarf/image-captioning/README.md

 - `DLnotebook1`: our first approach, based on a CNN-RNN without visual attention weights and a GRU decoder.
 This notebook is not based on any original paper or code, and uses a simple RNN model with a convolved image as initial state.
 - `DLnotebook2`: our second approach, based on the paper of Xu et al. : *Show, Attend and Tell: Neural Image Caption Generation with Visual Attention* (https://arxiv.org/abs/1502.03044).
 The idea is to add an attention mechanism on the encoded image.
 The notebooks might not display correctly because the files are too large.
 You can use Jupyter nbviewer : https://nbviewer.jupyter.org
+If you want to run the notebooks locally, you will need to run the !wget cells at the beggining, which may take a long time.
+Once it is done, do not forget to change the paths towards images and captions in the notebooks.

 ## Report